vivshaw/three-wise-monkeys/README.md

-# Three Wise Monkeys
+# 🙈🙉🙊 Three Wise Monkeys 🙈🙉🙊

-An exercise in obfuscated Haskell vis-a-vis Buddhist ethics.
+An exercise in obfuscated Haskell vis-a-vis a primate proverb.

 ## What does it do?